randomman552/SteamCMD-Docker/README.md

 # SteamCMD-Docker
-SteamCMD in a Debian based Docker container\
+SteamCMD in a Debian based Docker container.\
 Designed to be extended by other containers to install specific dedicated servers.\
 For example, I have extended this image to build a [GMod container](https://github.com/randomman552/GMod-Docker)